ShZil/network-utilities/Scanner/README.md

 I forgot to rename ALL occurrences of `text` to `vendor` in this file.

 [21:22] BUGFIX: In `@threadify`, I need parentheses there... oops.

+[21:28] I am very happy, this is working.